PostHog/posthog.com/contents/newsletter/engineers-do-support.md

 ![Good job Paul](https://res.cloudinary.com/dmukukwp6/image/upload/Clean_Shot_2024_08_02_at_10_09_40_4a2ce6dd87.png)

-### 3. Encourages full cycle ownership
+### Encourages full cycle ownership

 [Engineers at PostHog](/blog/what-is-a-product-engineer) own the entire product development cycle from ideation, to implementation, to ongoing maintenance.
 Doing support acts as both input and feedback on this and helps them do it better.
 For example:

 - When ideating and validating, engineers can draw on real customer behavior and pain points.
-They can back their product decisions on support issues they dealt with and requests from large customers.
+Product decisions are backed by support issues they dealt with and requests from large customers.

 - When building, it encourages engineers to write reliable and maintainable code, because they will be the ones who need to fix it if it breaks.

 - When doing support, they are familiar with the potential fixes because they were involved with (or wrote) the code related to the issue.

 ## Creating a support process built for engineers